 I watched two young siblings playing in the water and they reminded me of my own childhood and my sister.
 I proceeded to one of the numerous beach restaurants and ate eight big grilled sardines with veggies, bread, and lemon (for astounding 25 Dh).
 Then I watered it down with icy coke and had an interesting chat with a Moroccan man who spoke five different languages.

 More fires, fighting for the money, and a shared taxi

 It was time to head to Rabat and as I approached the train station, I’ve heard the news of another conflagration on the way from Rabat to Tangier – all trains have been canceled.
 I’ve rushed through the door to get a refund for my ticket.

-After drinking 1 liter of water on the spot, I ran to the parking lot and inquired for a shared taxi to Rabat.
-I collected some other foreigners and in a few minutes we were set for 150 Dh each.
+After drinking 1 liter of water on the spot, I ran to the parking lot and inquired about a shared taxi to Rabat.
+I collected some other foreigners and in a few minutes, we were set for 150 Dh each.
 Along the way, I watched the boisterous clouds of smoke hanging above the seaside.

 “Travel brings power and love back into your life” – Rumi, The Essential Rumi

 Rabat – The Busy Capital of Morocco (1 night)

 I ejected the taxi at around 9:00 PM and found myself at the main train station of the imperial city of Rabat.
 This time I was prepared and I had all the directions at hand.
 As the name suggests, the Medina Surfing Association was situated in the middle of the Old City.